Kyiv Metropolitan - The Most Punctual Subway in the World

 It was still a risky design considering the station was built in 1989.
 However since the Soviet Union was already ripping at the seams, this was made possible.

-Kyiv Metropolitan has 52 stations on three lines and at least one third of them is worth visiting.
-Especially the central ones on Line M1 and stations built from late 1980s till now.
+Kyiv Metropolitan has 52 stations on three lines and at least one-third of them is worth visiting.
+Especially the central ones on Line M1 and stations built from the late 1980s till now.
 Some of my favourites not mentioned above are "Minska", "Dnipro" and "Slavutych".

 You will often find an excessive use of granite and marble, and most recently - mosaic, glass and lamps of various colours and shapes.

 Stations are normally spacious.
-Despite the fact that there are no garbage bins on stations at all, Kyiv Metropolitan is exceptionally nice and clean.
+Even though there are no garbage bins on stations at all, Kyiv Metropolitan is exceptionally nice and clean.

 Definitely spend some time in the Metropolitan while in Kyiv.
 It's one of the biggest attractions believe it or not.